roberthead/ruby_on_rails_tutorial/README.md

 On the left side of the IDE, close and reopen the db directory to refresh its contents.

 Click on schema.rb and read the file.
-It's a description of the structure of your database, which now includes a `posts` table.
+The schema file explains the structure of your database, which now includes a `posts` table.
 Notice that it has the columns we asked for, plus `created_at` and `updated_at`.
 An integer `id` column is also implied, but not shown in the schema file.

 ![Examine the database schema](/images/rails/9-examine_schema.png)